linode/terraform-provider-linode/docs/resources/sshkey.md

 Provides a Linode SSH Key resource.
 This can be used to create, modify, and delete Linodes SSH Keys.
 Managed SSH Keys allow instances to be created with a list of Linode usernames, whose SSH keys will be automatically applied to the root account's `~/.ssh/authorized_keys` file.
 For more information, see the [Linode APIv4 docs](https://developers.linode.com/api/v4#operation/getSSHKeys).
+**NOTE**: This does not generate a new ssh key, you must have an existing key generated and saved locally.

 ## Example Usage